krishna-koundinya/challenge-submission-muppalla/README.md

 python3.8 .src/population.py path/to/input/file/input.csv path/to/output/file/output.csv
 ```
 ## Requirements
 You will need Python 3.8 installed to run the program
+## Points to consider while evaluating
+1. The input and output folders are not present as git doesn't take in empty directories into repositories
+2. The command to run in the run.sh has been commented as the directories are absent.